dth88/kmd-sync-bot/README.md

 For now both bot and api tested only on: Ubuntu 18.04 LTS bionic

 ## Installation
-I've configured both sync-bot(current-repo) and sync-api(https://github.com/dathbezumniy/kmd-sync-api) to work with supervisor, so basically you just need to do the following:

-If you are on a fresh server then do these preparations as well:
+If you are on a fresh server then do these preparations:

 ```sh
 sudo apt-get -y update